Bone Metastases

 The most common signs of bone metastases are:

-• Bone pain: Often the first symptom.
-The pain often comes and goes, is worse at night, and is often relieved with movement.
+- Bone pain: This is often the first symptom.
+The pain often comes and goes, is worse at night, and can be relieved with movement.
 It may worsen and become constant.

-• Spinal cord compression: Cancer that has spread to the spine can cause pressure on the spinal cord called spinal cord compression.
-Signs are new or worsening pain in the back or neck, numbness and weakness in the body below the tumor, and trouble walking.
-Spinal cord compression can lead to nerve damage and even paralysis (losing the ability to move). *Spinal cord compression is an oncologic emergency, which is a serious health problem.
+- Spinal cord compression: Cancer that has spread to the spine can cause pressure on the spinal cord called spinal cord compression.
+Signs can be new or worsening pain in the back or neck, numbness and weakness in the body below the tumor, and trouble walking.
+Spinal cord compression can cause nerve damage and even paralysis (losing the ability to move). *Spinal cord compression is an oncologic emergency, which is a serious health problem.
 Oncologic emergencies need to be treated right away.

-• High calcium levels: Some bone metastases can cause calcium to leak from the bones into the bloodstream.
-This can lead to high calcium levels (hypercalcemia) in the blood.
+- High calcium levels: Some bone metastases can cause calcium to leak from your bones into the bloodstream.
+This can cause high calcium levels (hypercalcemia) in the blood.
 Hypercalcemia can cause constipation, nausea, loss of appetite, extreme thirst, frequent urination, dehydration, fatigue, and in very serious cases, confusion and even coma.

 Your provider will watch you closely during the treatment of your primary cancer for these signs and symptoms.
 You should tell your provider if you start to have any symptoms of bone metastases.